laffan/psd-to-phaser/plugin-v3/README.md

 this.myCamera = this.P2P.createCamera(this.camera);
 ```

 Just doing this gives you access to the functions, but doesn't actually do anything.
-To get functionality working off the bat, pass in one of the camera features as an array.
+To get functionality working off the bat, pass in one or more of the camera features as an array.

-At the moment, there are two feature cameras : `lazyLoad` and `draggable`.
+At the moment, there are three feature cameras : `lazyLoad`, `draggable` and `overlay`.

 ### LazyLoad